Mcflurrins/e-commerce_app/README.md

+---- WEEK 2 ----
+Explain why we need data delivery in implementing a platform.

+In your opinion, which is better, XML or JSON?
+Why is JSON more popular than XML?

+Explain the functional usage of is_valid() method in Django forms.
+Also explain why we need the method in forms.

+Why do we need csrf_token when creating a form in Django?
+What could happen if we did not use csrf_token on a Django form?
+How could this be leveraged by an attacker?

+Explain how you implemented the checklist above step-by-step (not just following the tutorial).

+---- WEEK 1 ----
 Explain how you implemented the checklist above step-by-step (not just following the tutorial).

 First, I made a repository on Github for this assignment.
 Then, I made a local directory on my computer for this project and connected it to the new github repo I just made through the 'git init'